 8. Updating your Personal Information

-You can find out what Personal Information ACM holds about you by contacting us at email@example.com.
-In the event that any of the Personal Information we hold about you is incorrect, you can ask us to update it.
+You can find out what Personal Information ACM holds about you by contacting us at firstname.lastname@example.org.
+In the event that any of the Personal Information we hold about you is incorrect, you can ask us to update it or remove it.

 ACM Members may access the Personal Information contained in their membership records and correct and update their member profile and mailing information by logging into myACM and clicking on the "My Contact Information" link at left.
 For further assistance please contact ACM's Member Services Department by phone: +1-212-626-0500, 1-800-342-6626, fax: +1-212-944-1318, or email: email@example.com.

 Questions, comments and requests regarding this Policy should be sent to firstname.lastname@example.org.